bstoney/exchanger/README.md

----
-*Not working yet*
----

 Query Microsoft's Exchange Web Services.
 Only tested on Microsoft Exchange 2010.
+With asynchronous promises.

 ##Install